Support For Commercialization In Hamilton

-Offers participating businesses customized research applications for specific projects, while simultaneously providing students with real-world, hands-on research experience.
+Offers participating businesses customized research applications for specific projects while providing students with real-world, hands-on research experience.

 Tech start-up incubator within McMaster Innovation Park, providing seed funding, workspace, prototyping equipment, and mentorship.

 Provides one-on-one mentorship to current students or alumni of Mohawk College who are entrepreneurs or who want to become entrepreneurs

-The benefits of academics and professionals working so closely together means its less expensive to develop new technologies.
+The benefits of academics and professionals working so closely together mean developing new technologies is less expensive

 Emerging researchers and future business executives also receive practical training by collaborating with local companies.